Ruelle-Pollicott resonances of diffusive U(1)-invariant qubit circuits: Beyond the leading Ruelle-Pollicott resonance

 \section{Beyond the leading Ruelle-Pollicott resonance}

 We have shown that the leading RP resonance $\lambda_1(k)$ for small $k$ is connected to transport of the conserved quantity.
 How about subleading eigenvalues; they could contain information about other correlation functions.
-One might expect correlation functions of observables orthogonal to all transport-related quantities decay exponentially, like in a system without any conserved quantities, which would imply that there must exist subleading RP resonances.
+One might expect that correlation functions of observables orthogonal to all transport-related quantities decay exponentially, like in a system without any conserved quantities, which would imply that there must exist subleading RP resonances.

 The first few largest eigenvalues of the truncated propagator can be calculated numerically and are shown in Fig.~\ref{fig:subleading_eigs_k}.
 We observe many subleading eigenvalues in a narrow interval and one might think that they are isolated RP resonances.
-It turns out this is not true; these eigenvalues have not yet converged with $r$ and, moreover, many of them look to be converging to $\lambda = 1$.
-We shall propose in Sec.~\ref{sec:powers_in_spec} that such eigenvalues close to $1$ come from the powers of the conserved magnetization $M$.
+It turns out this is not \diffa{the case}; these eigenvalues have not yet converged with $r$ and, moreover, many of them look to be converging to the leading eigenvalue $\lambda_1$ \diff{(see Fig.~\ref{fig:subleading_eigs} for the convergence to $\abs{\lambda_1} = 1$ in the $k = 0$ sector)}.
+We shall propose in Sec.~\ref{sec:powers_in_spec} that in the $k= 0$ sector, some of such eigenvalues close to $1$ come from the powers of the conserved magnetization $M$.
 Furthermore, we shall argue in Sec.~\ref{sec:hydro_modes} that power-law hydrodynamic tails in transport-related correlation functions imply an RP continuum in the spectrum of the truncated propagator as sketched in Fig.~\ref{fig:rp_diagram}b.
 Both of these results make it hard to numerically determine whether subleading discrete RP resonances exist.